OpenAtom-Linyaps/linyaps-doc/docs/guide/ll-cli/query.md

   -h, --help                           Displays help on commandline options.
   --help-all                           Displays help including Qt specific
                                        options.
-  --repo-point <--repo-point>  app repo type to use --force                              query from server directly, not from
+  --repo-point                         app repo type to use --force                              query from server directly, not from
                                        cache